William R. Charyk

 Publications, Presentations & Recognitions

 Washingtonian Magazine has consistently recognized Bill for his tax and ERISA capabilities in its biennual “Best Lawyers” lists, including the recent issue, published in December 2017 and 2018.
 He has also been recognized for many years in the tax and ERISA areas by The Best Lawyers in America.
-Recently, Bill was selected as a leading Employee Benefits and Executive Compensation lawyer by Legal 500 (2011 - 2019) and by Chambers USA (2014 - 2019).
+Bill has consistently been selected as a leading Employee Benefits and Executive Compensation lawyer by Legal 500 (2011 - 2019) and by Chambers USA (2014 - 2019).

 Bill is a frequent writer and has lectured on a wide variety of topics in the employee benefits area, ranging from post-mortem estate planning to compliance problems for qualified retirement programs.